UP-MIT-GSL/C3/README.md

 2. Add files to git's list of tracked files

-    1. Add a new, _untracked_ to git's list of tracked files
+    1. Add a new, _untracked_, file to git's list of tracked files

         `git add <file>`

-    2. Add _multiple_ untracked to git's by added the entire directory contents
+    2. Add _multiple_ untracked files to git's listo of tracked files, by added the entire directory contents

         `git add .`